ALERT: Park Ranger & Environmental Education Intern applications are live! Apply by April 1st to join our summer crew. Apply Today

 Awaken Your Connection to the Natural World Today:

-This is one of nine programs that Dustin will lead in 2023, all with the goal of guiding you into a deeper relationship with the land by awakening your senses, curiosity, and interconnectedness with the living communities of which you are a part.
+This is one of nine programs that Dustin will lead this year, all with the goal of guiding you into a deeper relationship with the land by awakening your senses, curiosity, and interconnectedness with the living communities of which you are a part.
 Each program will include three components: traditional craft, folk/ancestral knowledge, and contemplative engagement.
 These programs will naturally build on each other and have cumulative value, but participants do not need to attend them all to gain understanding and a sense of awakening.
 We hope to see you soon - whether it’s for a single program or more!

 About Shea: